-The language requirement is designed to ensure breadth of study in a non- Indo-European language.
-This requirement can be met in four different ways: (1) registration in a three-quarter course in a non-Indo-European language on campus; (2) examination credit in a non-Indo-European language for which the University offers placement examinations; (3) registration for an intensive onequarter course in the structure of a non-Indo-European language offered by a member of the linguistics faculty (or by another faculty member upon approval by the director of undergraduate studies); or (4) completion of an approved intensive language program taken elsewhere for languages not offered or tested for at the University of Chicago.
-Students who fulfill the non-Indo-European language requirement with fewer than three quarters of study must substitute elective courses for the language course quarters not taken.
-At least six electives for the major must be courses offered by the Department of Linguistics (i.e., courses whose numbers begin with LING).
-For any further electives, a student may petition the department to substitute a related course that does not have a LING number.
+The language requirement is designed to ensure breadth of study in a non-Indo-European language.
+This requirement can be met in four different ways: (1) registration in a three-quarter course in a non-Indo-European language on campus; (2) examination credit in a non-Indo-European language for which the University offers placement examinations; (3) registration for an intensive one-quarter course in the structure of a non-Indo-European language offered by a member of the linguistics faculty (or by another faculty member upon approval by the director of undergraduate studies); or (4) completion of an approved intensive language program taken elsewhere for languages not offered or tested for at the University of Chicago.